Funds are the specific categories or accounts that you choose from when ordering or invoicing items.

 - If you are creating the budget for the current fiscal period (which has already begun), you may want to enter the remaining balance for the fund as your Budgeted Amount, instead of the full amount budgeted for that period.
 For example, if you had budgeted $1,000 for a fund but have already spent $500, you may want to enter 500.00 as the Budgeted Amount, since it is the amount remaining to be spent in the fiscal period.

-- You can create a fund that is a child of another fund by clicking the Add button () in the rightmost column of the fund you want to use as the parent fund.
+- You can create a fund that is a child of another fund by clicking the ellipses button () in the action column of the fund you want to use as the parent fund.
 You can create up to five levels of funds, but remember that as your fund structure grows in complexity, so does the complexity of choosing the right fund when ordering or invoicing an item.

 - You can delete funds as long as they have not been used.
 However, as soon as you place an order using a fund or pay an invoice using a fund, that fund will be impossible to delete.
 Therefore, take great care before using the funds in a budget.

 Limitations to the nature of parent-child fund relationships

 Funds at all levels of the hierarchy are able to be assigned to an item on an order or invoice.
 This means that parent funds that only serve as containers for child funds can also be selected as the fund for an item.
 If you do not want these to be selected, make sure you have set the Fund status to Disabled for New Transactions .
 You could also instruct selectors to only use the child funds, not the parent funds.
 You would also likely assign 0.00 as the Budgeted Amount for these funds.

 At this time, you also cannot configure a child fund to debit money from a parent fund upon use.
 For example, you cannot assign 10,000.00 to the parent fund English and when its child fund is used on an order, encumber the parent fund instead.
 In these cases, you may consider either: